jamesdhead/nextcloud-snap-wiki/Building-your-first-snap.md

 			config2: config/2
 ```

+Note that you could have named the part something other than `config`.

-Adding the above to your snapcraft.yaml will let you add arbitrary configuration files!
-Note that the first `config:` is arbitrary - you can name the sections however you want.
-The config files can be in the same folder as the yaml (in this case), or in a folder under it.
-On the right side, `config/1` tells snapcraft to put the file in that folder, relative to the root of the snap.
+Also, the config files can be in the same folder as the yaml (like we just did), or in a folder under it.

+On the right side, `config/1` tells snapcraft to put the file in that folder, relative to the root of the Snap.

 You might want to run `snapcraft clean` before building a new snap, of course.

-Note that after installing it, there will be two snaps in `/snaps/foo` and the symlink to the command in `/snap/bin` will still be the old one.
+Note that after installing it, there will be two snap folders in `/snap/awesome-app`, one for each version and the symlink to the command in `/snap/bin` will still be the old one.

 Run `snapcraft help plugins` for a list of plugins and `snapcraft help make` to get info on a specific plugin and how to use it.